egemenimre/opticks/README.md

 # opticks

-Notes on optical sizing.
+Notes and models on optical sizing.

 See [examples](docs/examples) directory for a few sample notebooks.

 ## Requirements